 If, however, you are unsure of what is and isn’t covered or you think your insurer may be trying to shortchange you, an insurance claim lawyer can be helpful.
 A lawyer can help you:

-- ensure your rights are upheld throughout the claims process; and
+- Ensure your rights are upheld throughout the claims process

 Get a FREE Consultation with a Lawyer in Ontario

-If your basement flooded and you’re having difficulty recovering compensation from your insurance company, contact Preszler Law in Ontario.
-We will review your policy and explain your rights and any open avenues of recourse.
+If your basement flooded and you’re having difficulty recovering compensation from your insurance company, contact Preszler Injury Lawyers in Ontario.
+We may be able to review your policy and explain your rights and any open avenues of recourse.